 How Is BPD Diagnosed?

 There are a number of psychological disorders and medical problems that can cause symptoms very similar to those associated with BPD.
-For this reason, it is important to see a licensed clinician (for example, a therapist or doctor) who can listen to your concerns, conduct a thorough assessment, and make an accurate diagnosis.
+That's why it's really important to reach out to a licensed clinician (for example, a therapist or doctor) who can listen to your concerns, conduct a thorough assessment, and make an accurate diagnosis.

 A complete assessment for BPD may include several components.

-Your doctor will also need to rule out similar conditions and evaluate your symptoms to determine if you are experiencing a co-occurring condition.
+Your doctor will work closely with you to rule out similar conditions and evaluate your symptoms to determine if you are experiencing a co-occurring condition.
 BPD often co-occurs with other mental health conditions, including anxiety, bipolar disorder, depression, eating disorders, post-traumatic stress disorder, and substance use disorder.

 What Should I Do If I Think I Have BPD?